ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ```
 First line contains [`include`](https://www.autoitscript.com/autoit3/docs/keywords/include.htm) keyword that allows you to append specified file to the current script. `WinAPI.au3` file contains a definition of the [`_WinAPI_GetClassName`](https://www.autoitscript.com/autoit3/docs/libfunctions/_WinAPI_GetClassName.htm) function that performs a necessary job.
 The script will sleep for five seconds after the start.
 This is performed by the [`Sleep`](https://www.autoitscript.com/autoit3/docs/functions/Sleep.htm) function.
 You should switch to the fullscreen window while the script sleeps.
 After sleep end handle of the current active window will be saved into the `handle` variable.
 Last action shows a message box with the [`MsgBox`](https://www.autoitscript.com/autoit3/docs/functions/MsgBox.htm) function having necessary information.

-## Mouse Actions Emulation
+## Mouse Actions Simulation

-The keyboard stroke emulation should be enough for controlling player character in some games.
+The keyboard stroke simulation should be enough for controlling player character in some games.
 But most of modern video games have complex control systems using both a keyboard and a mouse.
 AutoIt language has several functions that allow you to simulate typical mouse actions like clicking, moving and holding mouse button pressed.
 Now we will review them.

 ### Mouse Actions in Active Window

-We will test our mouse emulation examples in the standard Microsoft Paint application window.
+We will test our mouse simulation examples in the standard Microsoft Paint application window.
 This is a [`MouseClick.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/MouseClick.au3) script that performs a mouse click in the active Paint window:
 ```AutoIt
 $hWnd = WinGetHandle("[CLASS:MSPaintApp]")
 WinActivate($hWnd)